Hope, healing and happiness

 Some people pursue happiness via wealth, or love, or pleasure.
 Some find it, some don’t.
 And psychologists can tell us why.

 People ask God for healing, often in quite desperate situations, and sometimes they receive the healing they ask for.
+These stories are generally well-documented.

 - Heart-starting action